 “….In the economic realm, neoliberalism aims simultaneously at deregulation and control.
 It carries purposes and has it’s own futurology (and futures market) while eschewing planning.
 It seeks to privatize every public enterprise, yet valorizes public-private partnerships that imbue the market with ethical potential and social responsibility and the public realm with market metrics.
 With its ambition for unregulated and untaxed capital flows, it undermines national sovereignty while intensifying preoccupation with national GNP, GDP, and other growth indicators in national and post-national constellations.”
 Pure poetry if you ask us.

 Many of the paradoxes of Neoliberalism parallel with the person and policies of Donald J. Trump.
 Trump is now ubiquitous but seems very dis-unified, he and his administration seem to be bumbling idiots but they have done more to systematically erode institutions and norms, more than any other president, including Nixon.
 He wants everything to be deregulated but he wants to tell women what to do with their bodies.
 He promotes himself as a paragon of free speech but calls every Black NFL player who kneeled in protest a few seasons ago a son of a bitch.
+Do you see where I’m going with this.

 Our point is that Neoliberalism was fundamentally founded on contradictions, paradoxes, and ambiguity.
 So if Neoliberalism is the God of capitalism, then Donald Trump would definitely be it’s Jesus.